openebs/openebs/designs/local-pv/lvm/persistent-volume-claim/volume_mode.md

 ### Test Plan
-- Provision and application on volume with filesystem volume mode and verify that volume should get formated with user specified filesystem.
+- Provision and application on volume with filesystem volume mode and verify that volume should get formatted with user specified filesystem.
 - Provision volume with raw block volume and verify block volume accessibility from inside the application pod.